MAX BRAUN

 2020

-It’s today’s New York Times print front page on the wall and nothing else.
+It’s today’s New York Times front page (print edition) on the wall and nothing else.
 Because sometimes no user interface is the best user interface.

 Learn about this build on Medium and read what Gizmodo had to say.